gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I never want to again," Sensy said, shivering.

 Rash nudged her shoulder with his.
-"Where's the tiger gone?" he asked Noxy.
+"Where's the tiger?" he asked Noxy.

 A terrified shout from inside the ancient walls was his answer.
-A moment later the village *tralpa* stumbled through the gate, tripping over the hem of the formal lowland-style robe he insisted on wearing.
+A moment later the village tralpa stumbled through the gate, tripping over the hem of the formal lowland-style robe he insisted on wearing.
 "There's— there's a— Reeve!
 Reeve!
 What is *that* doing here?"

-"Saints give me strength," Noxy's mother muttered.
+"Saints give me strength," Indy muttered.
-Granna Fee rolled her eyes at Noxy as Indy put on the smile she used when talking to people she didn't like and turned to face the king's official representative in Stale Leftovers.
+Granna Fee rolled her eyes
+as Noxy's mother put on the smile she used when talking to people she didn't like and turned to face the kingdom of Loghan's official representative in Stale Leftovers.

 Scholar-Candidate Yangyal insisted that the villagers use his full title despite being two decades past the age when most scholars were able to drop the word "candidate".
-He looked as though he had slept in his robe and only just woken up, which he probably had.
+He looked as though he had slept in his robe, which he probably had.
-Like the soldiers who did their best to straighten up when they caught sight of the official gray scarf wrapped around his neck, he had a lowlander's round face and near-black skin.
+Like the soldiers who did their best to straighten up when they caught sight of the official gray scarf around his neck, he had a lowlander's round face and near-black skin.
 But where they were lean he sagged, and where they had only a few days of stubble on their shaved heads, his frizzy hair and failed beard were as unruly as the ferns he trampled as he strode over to Indy.

-"Reeve, what is that an *animal* doing in the village?" he demanded icily.
+"Reeve, what is that *animal* doing in the village?" he demanded icily.

 "His name is Kulbinder, Scholar-Candidate," she replied calmly.